daudix/daudix.one/content/blog/website-rewrite-in-zola/index.md

 ### Jekyll Issues

 One of the recent issues with Jekyll was that Dart Sass support didn't work due to outdated dependencies in the official Jekyll Docker image.
-On the other hand, Zola is modern, fast, has all the features I need, uses the Dart Sass compiler, has good support for creating and using themes (more on that later), and uses 🦀, which is the best lang on the planet (/s, sort of).
+On the other hand, Zola is modern, fast, has all the features I need, uses the Dart Sass compiler, has good support for creating and using themes (more on that later), and uses <abbr title="Rust">🦀</abbr>, which is the best lang on the planet (/s, sort of).

 ### New Codebase